Micouwr/job-application-bot/README.md

 ### Application Interface

 Main user interface of CareerForge AI showing the tabbed layout for job management, resume tailoring, and document export.
+The application features a modern UI with themed widgets and the new CareerForge AI icon.

 ![Application Interface](assets/computer.png)